At its simplest, MMORPG stands for Massive Multi-player Online Role Playing Game while MMO stands for Massive Multi-player Online.

 Audition is an MMO where you represent yourself in avatar form.
 You compete against other characters in dance-offs and compete to be the best dancer.
 You also get currency to buy your avatar clothes and hairstyles.
 Despite this, Audition wouldn’t be considered an MMORPG because the game doesn’t really take place in a fictional setting – it’s aim is to look like a real world environment.

-Now, games such as Sparta: War of Empires by Plarium and World of Warcraft by Blizzard are great examples of MMORPGs.
-In these, you are the main character and fight and build to gain resources.
+Now, World of Warcraft by Blizzard is a great example of an MMORPG.
+In this, you are the main character and fight and build to gain resources.
 You think of strategies and look for the best time to conquer new territories.
 You can fight with other people in a party to work together and kill your enemies, or you can fight against each other in the player versus player arena.
 This would be considered an MMORPG because not only do you assume the role of a fictional character, you also are in a fantasy-based land.

 All MMOs will have chat rooms, or some sort of chat system so you can communicate with other people.
 If a game does not offer the possibility to communicate with other players, it cannot be considered an MMO.
 The social aspect here is key.

 There are more genres to MMOs then just RPGs, though such as: simulation (Sims Online), real time strategy (Sparta: War of Empires or Warcraft), puzzle (Puzzle Pirates), and much, much more.